Tarnanthi: 2021

 In 2021, as the pandemic continued, the Art Fair went online, but the exhibition was mounted from mid-October to the end of January at the art gallery and partner venues, including the Migration Museum, the South Australian Museum, JamFactory (Adelaide and Seppeltsfield), Port Pirie Regional Art Gallery and Yarta Purtli Gallery at the Port Augusta Cultural Centre.
 The exhibition included works by 189 artists at the gallery, including large works by Gail Mabo and Julie Gough, with around 1400 other artists participating in total.

 2023

-In 2023 The Art Gallery of South Australia as part of the Tarnanthi Festival will show Vincent Namatjira: Australia in Colour and portray the artist's first survey exhibition.
-The Tarnanthi Art Fair will be held as both an online and physical event with opportunity to meet the artists.
-Arrernte/Gurindji man Dan Sultan will launch the Tarnanthi festival with a free music concert and public event on the forecourt of the Art Gallery of South Australia.
+In 2023 The Art Gallery of South Australia as part of the Tarnanthi Festival showed Vincent Namatjira: Australia in Colour and portrayed the artist's first survey exhibition.
+The Tarnanthi Art Fair was held as both an online and physical event, with opportunity to meet the artists.
+Arrernte/Gurindji singer-songwriter Dan Sultan launched the Tarnanthi festival with a free music concert and public event on the forecourt of the Art Gallery of South Australia.

+2025

+In 2025, Tarnanthi featured over 200 works that had featured over the previous ten festivals and had become part of AGSA's permanent collection, and were displayed across the state at 25 partner venues.
+The exhibition was titled Too Deadly, Ten Years of Tarnanthi, and included significant works such as Kuḻaṯa Tjuṯa (Many Spears) and Yhonnie Scarce's Thunder Raining Poison, which both reference the British nuclear tests at Maralinga.
+The festival opened on 16 October with a free concert by hip-hop supergroup 3% and DJ Ian Buller.
+The in-person Tarnanthi Art Fair on the opening weekend was attended by 4,225 people and $920,583 worth of art was sold.